 The InSet™ glenoid concept is completely different than what we are traditionally taught for glenoid resurfacing because you’re not covering the entire glenoid with an onlay design, you’re putting a smaller device in, and the entire device is buried into the surface of the bone.
 It could give much better fixation biomechanically.

 So I was a little surprised and skeptical at first.
 But looking at the data, in terms of stability, and Dr. Steve Gunther’s clinical experience with putting in an InSet™ implant for over a decade seemed to make sense from a scientific standpoint, and there was some good clinical data behind it.

 David Blue: What has been your personal experience in using the InSet™ glenoid?

 Dr. Keener: I think the system is awesome!
 It can be your everything anatomic shoulder arthroplasty system if you want it to be.

 The way I use it, and for the indications that I try to tackle with this product, it has worked very well.

-Specifically, in instances where I have a lot of bone deformity on the glenoid, central bone loss and there’s limited bone for fixation, this implant works really well.
+Specifically, in instances where I have a lot of bone deformity on the glenoid, central bone loss and there’s a limited amount of bone for fixation, this implant works really well.